apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/split_part.md

 `VARCHAR split party (VARCHAR content, VARCHAR delimiter, INT field)`

 Returns the specified partition by splitting the string according to the delimiter.
-If field is positive, counting from the beginning of content,  otherwise from the ending.
+If field is positive, splitting and counting from the beginning of content, otherwise from the ending.

+`field` should be constant.

 ### example